cloud-bulldozer/browbeat/ansible/README.rst

 Currently we support Ansible 1.9.4 within browbeat-venv and Ansible 2.0+ for installation.

 Playbooks for:
-  * Installing Browbeat, collectd, ELK stack and clients, graphite, grafana, and grafana dashboards
+  * Installing Browbeat, collectd, elk clients, graphite, grafana, and grafana dashboards
   * Check overcloud for performance issues
   * Tune overcloud for performance (Experimental)
   * Adjust number of workers for cinder/keystone/neutron/nova